sph2sail/ficam-pacs/pages/pacs_enterprise_pacs.md

 ## What Is a Physical Access Control System?

 An agency's standalone PACS grants access to employees and contractors who work at or visit one site by authenticating their PIV credentials.
-Each PACS is managed locally by one site and is not connected to the agency’s enterprise network.
+Each PACS is managed locally and is not connected to the agency’s enterprise network.

 Common PACS components are defined below: